-It’s almost time to say goodbye to these nine days of coaching.
+It’s almost time to say goodbye to this coaching session.
 But until then, I encourage you to resume working on your WordPress site.

 Reports to make, content to write and optimize, success (or failure) to analyze.

 The rest of this year can now be a huge success for you because you’ll be able to track (with just one click) the rank for each article that you optimized with Squirrly.